Jerome helps rally No. 2 Virginia past Louisville 73-68

 BIG PICTURE

-Louisville: The Cardinals managed just 52 points in their 64-52 home loss to Virginia on Feb.
+Louisville: The Cardinals managed just 52 points in their 12-point loss to Virginia on Feb.
 23, but offensive bursts by Williams (seven points early) and Nwora (10 in the last 8:33) had them within 36-33 at halftime.
-Nwora scored eight of Louisville’s 10 during a 10-3 run that briefly gave them a 27-26 lead with 6:06 remaining.
+Nwora scored eight of Louisville’s 10 during a 10-3 run that briefly gave them a 27-26 lead with 6:06 remaining. ...
+The Cardinals also outscored Virginia 20-16 in the paint after being outscored there 38-4 in their home loss to the Cavaliers.

 UP NEXT